 What is RAID 1 : All you need to know

 RAID 1, in layman’s terms, is disk mirroring.
 It copies your data and stores it on two or more hard drives.
-A RAID 1 array requires at least two drives.
+A RAID 1 array requires at least two drive.
 It is ideal for mission-critical storage like payroll, accounting systems, and many others.
 It is a simple yet secure setup.

 RAID 1 is ideal for small servers – The data replication on RAID 1 allows data access to important information despite drive failures.